Yandex Cloud

 Warning

-To view the data collected by the profiler, use the system.profile collection in each database.
-Profiler collections can be read by a user with the mdbMonitor role.
-By default, the data is duplicated in the logs.
+To view the data collected by the profiler, refer to the system.profile collection in each database.
+To read profiler collections, a user must have the mdbMonitor role.
+By default, this data is duplicated in the logs.

 Currently running queriesCurrently running queries